bmanos/bmanos/README.md

 - 👋 Hi, I’m Emmanuel (@bmanos)
 - 👀 I’m interested in almost everything
 - 🌱 I’m currently learning too many stuffs
 - 💞️ I’m looking to collaborate on ...
-I am listening to any suggestions
+I'm open to any suggestions.
 - 📫 How to reach me ig:@manosbee

 <!---